samsel/paypal-logo-canvas/README.md

   // PayPal logo to draw.

   // assuming a canvas element with ID 'paypal-logo'
-  // exists in the DOM, the below code draw the PayPal
+  // exists in the DOM, the below code draws the PayPal
-  // logo of size 200px into that canvas.
+  // logo of size 200px onto that canvas.

   var canvasEl = document.getElementById('paypal-logo');
   PayPalLogoCanvas.draw(canvasEl, 200);